-Benefit Description You pay

-Educational classes and programs (cont.)
-High Option

-• Hepatitis Nothing

-Inflammatory bowel disease

-Kidney failure

-Low back pain

-Sickle Cell disease

-To request more information on our disease management programs, call 800-537-9384.

-Coverage is provided for: Nothing for four (4)

-• Tobacco cessation Programs including individual/group/phone counseling, and for over the counter (OTC) and prescription drugs approved by the FDA to treat nicotine dependence. smoking cessation counseling sessions per quit attempt and two (2) quit attempts per year.

-Note: OTC drugs will not be covered unless you have a prescription and the prescription is presented at the pharmacy and processed through our pharmacy claim system.
-Nothing for OTC drugs and prescription drugs approved by the FDA to treat tobacco and nicotine dependence.
+Benefit Description You pay Educational classes and programs High Option Basic Option Aetna Health Connections offers disease management for 34 conditions.
+Included are programs for: • Asthma • Cerebrovascular disease • Chronic obstructive pulmonary disease (COPD) • Congestive heart failure (CHF) • Coronary artery disease • Depression • Cystic Fibrosis • Diabetes • Hepatitis • Inflammatory bowel disease • Kidney failure • Low back pain • Sickle Cell disease Nothing Nothing To request more information on our disease management programs, call 800-537-9384.
+Coverage is provided for: • Tobacco cessation program including individual, group, phone counseling, physician prescribed over-the-counter (OTC) and prescription drugs approved by the FDA to treat nicotine dependence.
+Note: Over-the-counter (OTC) drugs will not be covered unless you have a prescription and the prescription is presented at the pharmacy and processed through our pharmacy claim system.
+Nothing for four (4) smoking cessation counseling sessions per quit attempt and two (2) quit attempts per year.
+Nothing for over-the-counter (OTC);drugs and prescription drugs approved by the FDA to treat nicotine dependence.
+Nothing for four (4) smoking cessation counseling sessions per quit attempt and two (2) quit attempts per year.
+Nothing for over-the-counter (OTC) drugs and prescription drugs approved by the FDA to treat nicotine dependence.